rimbu-org/rimbu/packages/actor/README.md

 # @rimbu/actor

-This package offers state management tools for immutable data.
+This package offers generic state management tools to create stateful logic that can be easily integrated in any framework.

 For complete documentation please visit the _[Rimbu Docs](http://rimbu.org/rimbu-actor)_.